tony10101105/Vigor/README.md

 - (Oct.
 2024) The paper has been accepted to the WACV'25 as a main conference paper.

 ## Overview
 This paper presents a data-efficient 3D visual grounding framework, Vigor, which leverages the referential order to achieve high grounding accuracy using only a small amount of point cloud-description pairs.
 Vigor utilizes LLMs to exploit the referential order of a natural language description.
 The extracted referential order points from the anchor objects to the target object and helps Vigor gradually locate the correct target object through customized transformer blocks.
 We further propose an order-aware warm-up method to pre-train the model.
-Vigor surpasses many previous full-data models using only 1% of training data.
+Vigor surpasses many previous full-data models using only 1% of the training data.

 <p float="left">
   <img src="referential_order.png" width="800" />